 There are no specific application deadlines or set start dates.
 Apply for this program at any time.

 The Certificate in Emergency Management is a 15-credit program.
 Tuition fees are charged on a per course basis.
 (See the course pages for descriptions and prices).

 For information about International Student Tuition and Fees, visit the International Students page.

 Course manuals are supplied when you attend class.
 If additional books or other materials are required, you will be advised of the details after you are accepted into the program.

 Students can apply by completing the program application form via EducationPlannerBC.

 Write a letter of approximately 250 words describing your interest in the program.

 STEP two - Submit supporting documents

-Send the letter of intent and transcripts to the Admissions Office.
+Send the letter of intent and transcripts (if necessary) to the Admissions Office.

 Justice Institute of British Columbia